AugustDev/nf-shard/README.md

 - PostgreSQL
 - Prisma ORM

-I was picking the a stack with large communities to maximise open source controbutions from the community.
+I was picking the a stack with large communities to maximise open source contribution from the Nextflow community.

 ## Features